Amitdonel/Restaurant_Manager/README.md

 # Restaurant_Manager
-This project is a simple Restaurant Management System implemented in C. The system allows users to interact with a restaurant's menu, place orders, and manage customer data.
+This project is a Restaurant Management System implemented in C. The system allows users to interact with a restaurant's menu, place orders, and manage customer data.
 It also provides admin functionalities to manage the food items and process orders.

 Features